thoughtspot/thoughtspot.github.io/_release/notes.md

 - See the general overview of [How onboarding works for the user]({{ site.baseurl }}/end-user/onboarding/user-onboarding-experience.html).

-### Management console

-**The Management Console is now available in beta.** Using the Management Console that is part of the ThoughtSpot Admin page, the administrators can manage, configure, monitor, and upgrade clusters.
-To enable this feature, contact ThoughtSpot Support.
-For more information, see [About Management Console]({{ site.baseurl }}/admin/setup/intro.html#about-management-console).

 ### ThoughtSpot mobile

 Our brand new mobile app is now available for customers with ThoughtSpot 5.1 or later.
 For more information about what you can do with it, see [mobile app features]({{ site.baseurl }}/admin/mobile/use-mobile.html#).
 For more information about how to deploy it, see [deploy mobile app]({{ site.baseurl }}/admin/mobile/deploy-mobile.html#).